ipc-lab/kaira/CONTRIBUTING.md

 - `models_fec` - Forward Error Correction models
 - And more...

-For detailed information, see the examples documentation.
+For detailed information, see the existing examples in each category directory.

 ## Testing